September 19, 2019

 Red blood cells and clotting factors are removed, leaving behind blood serum.
 This is diluted with a sterile, preservative-free solution to produce a tear substitute that is unique to the patient, and contains many important growth factors and nutrients normally found in healthy tears.

-Dry mouth can be extremely uncomfortable and painful if not taken care of.
-In addition to that, infections may occur due to the lack of moisture.
-People with Sjogren’s syndrome are more likely to develop oral yeast infections (thrush).
+Dry mouth can be extremely uncomfortable and painful if not managed.
+In addition, infections may occur due to the lack of moisture.
+People with Sjogren's syndrome are more likely to develop oral yeast infections (thrush).

 Medications may be added into an oral adhesive base to help with yeast or bacterial issues.